ptsteadman/notebook/essays/bush-did-map-reduce.md

 enough computing power to simulataneously index thousands of news websites.

-Over the next few years, Google built and expanded their news platform, but Amit and Google realized that everything else also needed to be indexed in ``real time''.
+Over the next few years, Google built and expanded their news platform, but Amit and Google realized that everything else also needed to be indexed in "real time".
 In order to index the whole internet, every day, the programming methods used to create Google News would have to be formalized.
 In addition, Google realized that the rest of the internet had to catch up with Google.
-To address both of these concerns, in 2003 Krishna released ``the MapReduce paper'', which explained the abstractions Google had developed in order to reason about their complicated distributed systems.
+To address both of these concerns, in 2003 Krishna released "the MapReduce paper", which explained the abstractions Google had developed in order to reason about their complicated distributed systems.

 Something in the nature of MapReduce felt very current and zeitgeisty to me.
-It reminded me of how ``real life'' was starting to feel: many many isolated bits of data being mapped by an abstraction, fragmented by an hash function, and then reduced to useful key-value pairs.
+It reminded me of how 'real life' was starting to feel: many many isolated bits of data being mapped by an abstraction, fragmented by an hash function, and then reduced to useful key-value pairs.